grapkos/grapcore/README.md

 2. Can you add more featrues?
      - If any suggestion comes to your mind, feel free to contact me on Discord `@grapkos`
-       - Maybe, I will add these features later.
+       - Maybe, I will add some new features later.

 <sub>Disclaimer: This is just a collection of quality of life scripts combined in one resource.
 I definitely did not write all sections of this code.
 I only drew from open source and free projects.
 If this is your code and you feel harmed, contact me.
 I am sure we will figure things out.</sub>